List of New York Sirens players

 Micah Zandee-Hart, the first captain in franchise history.

-The New York Sirens are a professional women's ice hockey team based in the New York metropolitan area.
-They compete in the Professional Women's Hockey League (PWHL) and were established as one of the league’s six founding franchises on August 29, 2023.
-The team unveiled its name and branding in September 2024 and plays its home games at the Prudential Center in Newark, New Jersey.
+The New York Sirens are a professional women's ice hockey team based in the New York metropolitan area and members of the Professional Women's Hockey League (PWHL).
+Founded on August 29, 2023, the Sirens are one of the league's six charter franchises.
+The team plays its home games at the Prudential Center in Newark, New Jersey, sharing the venue with the NHL's New Jersey Devils.
+New York was one of the PWHL's original markets and has played a prominent role in the league's growth, benefiting from the region's long history of women's hockey and its status as one of North America's largest media markets.